govuk-one-login/life-events-platform/doc/infrastructure.md

 - All infra is managed through Terraform

 ## Bootstrapping
-- to spin up a new environment, it's necessary to
+- to spin up a new environment in a new AWS account, it's necessary to
     - create an S3 store for state
     - create a DynamoDB table for locks
 - this can be done manually, but can also be done by using the bootstrap module.

 To bootstrap with the module, create a new root terraform file (e.g. `main.tf`), reference the AWS provider and the `bootstrap` module with a unique S3 bucket and DynamboDB table, and then run it.
-When the S3 bucket has been created, reference this in teh backend config, e.g.
+When the S3 bucket has been created, reference this in the backend config, e.g.
 ```
 terraform {
   required_providers {